-Even though for complex task you could use a keyboard assistant like Lacona — which will semantically understand any operation you need to perform — knowing essential shortcuts will speed up every repetitive action relating to the basic Mac functionality.
+Even though for complex task you could use a keyboard assistant like Lacona (which will semantically understand any operation you need to perform) for complex tasks, knowing essential shortcuts will speed up every repetitive action related to the basic Mac functionality.

-Learning them, however, takes time and practice; it’s only by using shortcuts repeatedly that you develop a habit.
-But then you start really saving time and boosting productivity, to the point where you won’t know how you’ve lived without them.
+Learning shortcuts takes time and practice; it’s only by using them repeatedly that you develop a habit.
+But then you start really saving time and boosting productivity to the point where you won’t know how you’ve lived without them.

 Top time-saving Mac keyboard shortcuts everyone should know

 To help you, we’ve collected the best keyboard shortcuts for the Mac — those that will save you the most time every day.
 Remember: learn them and practice them.

 We’ve avoided the obvious shortcuts, the ones that all casual Mac users will know, like copy, paste, and cut.
 Before we start with a list, let’s take a look at all the modifier keys:

 Cmd = Command key (the one either side of the spacebar and looks like this: ⌘)